yujun858/mypython/day39_1202_Log/readme.md

         - I would like you to meet a freind of mine.
         - Let me introduce you to my frind Li Ning.
         - This is Li Ning, Li Ning,Chris.
-    - 问对方名字
-        - Excuse me, but I don't think I know your name.
-        - I am sorry, bu I don't believe I know your name.
-        - I'm so sorry.Could you tell me your name again?
+    - 问对方名字qiyee your name again?
         - nice to meet you
         - pleased to meet you
     - 接下去问
         - So, have you lived here long?
         - Have you worked here long?
         - Do you live around here?
-        - Do you come here often?
+        - Do you come here often?qiye do ?
-        - So , what do you do, if you don't mind me asking?
-        - So what exactly is it that you do ?
         - So what do you do for a living ?
         - Can I ask you what you do ?
     - So, how did you end up in China? 为什么来中国